-- Freeze roasted garlic.
-Once the roasted garlic has cooled, simply peel off the papery skins.
-Arrange the garlic cloves on a baking sheet and freeze.
-Once frozen, you can transfer cloves to a freezer-safe container or bag and freeze.
+- To Freeze Roasted Garlic: Once the roasted garlic has cooled, peel off the skins.
+Arrange the garlic cloves on a baking sheet lined with parchment paper and freeze.
+Once frozen, you can transfer the cloves to a freezer-safe container or bag and freeze.
+Roasted garlic will freeze well for 2 to 3 months.
 You can take out as many cloves as you need at a time.
 Leave at room temperature briefly to thaw before using.

-- Store Roasted Garlic in Fridge with Olive Oil.
-If you will be using your roasted garlic within 2 weeks and no longer, you can use this storing method.
-Place cooled, peeled roasted garlic cloves in a clean canning jar.
-Add good extra virgin olive oil to completely cover and submerge the garlic.
-Cover tightly with lid and store in your fridge for up to 2 weeks (no longer.)
+- To Store Roasted Garlic in the Refrigerator: Place cooled, peeled roasted garlic cloves in a clean canning jar.
+Pour extra virgin olive oil over the cloves.
+They should be completely covered and submerged.
+Cover tightly with a lid and store in your fridge.
+Roasted garlic will keep for up to 2 weeks (no longer) in the fridge if submerged in oil.
 Why add oil?
 Olive oil is a natural preservative.
 It prevents the garlic from spoiling by isolating it from air.
 Think of it as a way to seal the roasted garlic.
-This way, it delays oxidation, deterioration or molding.
-IMPORTANT: DO NOT leave garlic in olive oil at room temperature, this provides perfect conditions for producing botulism toxin (read more in this PDF).
+This way, it delays oxidation, deterioration, or molding.

 - Private Reserve Greek extra virgin olive oil

 - Place each garlic head (exposed garlic surface up) in muffin pan.
-Drizzle about 2 tsp over each head of garlic, and using your hand, massage oil all over the exposed garlic surface.
+Drizzle about 2 teaspoon over each head of garlic, and using your hand, massage oil all over the exposed garlic surface.

 - Cover muffin pan with another muffin pan that is identical in size.
 Roast in heated oven for 40-45 minutes.
 Remove from oven and let cool before handling.